mfchloe/bt4103Team12/README.md

    cd backend
 ```

-2. Download the datasets folder (`datasets.zip`) and extract it into the backend folder.
+2. Download the datasets folder here ([`datasets.zip`](https://drive.google.com/uc?export=download&id=19LH_mcoqJzXPLJM0f-g2glhNUINl6Ae4)) and extract it into the backend folder.
 The folder structure should be:
 ```
    backend/
    └── datasets/